 In order to better understand the precipitation increase due to nudging, we now investigate its impact on moisture advection, temperature, and instability.
 We focus on the 700 hPa level due to the humidity differences assessed earlier in this section.
-The temporal period analysed are the 6 hours following the large precipitation increase in RAD and the investigation area is now FR (Fig. 1), where the largest impact of the Nimes_0515 sounding was seen.
-Only the 500m results are shown given the analogous impact in the other two resolutions, the results for the 7 km and 2.8 km grid can be found in the SM.
+The temporal period analysed is the 6 h following the large precipitation increase in RAD, and the investigation area is now FR (Fig. 1), where the largest impact of the Nîmes\0515 sounding was seen.
+Only the 500 m results are shown given the analogous impact in the other two resolutions; the results for the 7 and 2.8 km grid can be found in the Supplement.